Qconed/TypeTaupe/README.md

 Clone this repository on your PC.
 After, that run the dedicated start script:
 - `./start.sh`  using the Linux/MacOS/WSL terminal

+The website will now be running on [http://localhost:8080](http://localhost:8080).

 To stop the servers from running, simply kill the script with `Ctrl+C` in the terminal.

 # Project Info